What Strapi CMS Offers: A Feature Rundown

 Configurable Fields

 Within each content type, you configure a set of fields that make up the structure of that content.
-Strapi offers an extensive set of field types including:
+Strapi offers an extensive set of field types, including:

 Each field can be configured with parameters like making it required, searchable, translatable, setting default values, and more.